 In fact, it’s a lot easier to end up making the kind of grammatical error that leads to a run-on when you’re writing a sentence with lots of clauses.
 Thus, one way you can avoid run-ons is by keeping your sentences to two clauses or fewer.

 Another way to avoid the run-on trap is to always think about how you started a sentence as you’re writing it.
-If you’re so far into a sentence that you can’t remember the way it began, you might just be churning out a run-on.
+If you’re so far into a sentence that you can’t remember the way it began, you might just be creating a run-on.